Via the command bar

 - The top 10 longest and shortest durations (with links to each corresponding record)

-The Distributions report provides you with a breakdown of your data by:
+The Distributions report provides you with a breakdown of the dataset's numerical and select fields (both single and multi-select) by:

 - Day of the week